USEPA/WNTR/documentation/graphics.rst

    :width: 715
    :alt: Network

-   Interactive network graphic.
+   Interactive network graphic with the legend showing the node population.

 Interactive Leaflet networks
 ------------------------------------------
 Interactive Leaflet network graphics can be generated using the function :class:`~wntr.graphics.network.plot_leaflet_network`.
 This function produces an HTML file that overlays the network model onto a Leaflet map.
+Leaflet is an open-source JavaScript library for mobile-friendly interactive maps.
+More information on Leaflet is provided at https://leafletjs.com/.
 The network model should have coordinates in longitude/latitude.
 See :ref:`modify_node_coords` for more information on converting node coordinates.
 As with basic network graphics, a wide range of plotting options can be supplied.